Evpok/modernconfstyles/lrec/README.md

 The bibliography styles have not been extensively tested and might not work for all entry types, check yours before submission and submit bug reports if something is wrong.

 ## API
-Listing only changes wrt the official template.
+Listing only changes with respect to the official template.

 ### Changed
   - We chose to use a document class instead of a package, as we felt it made more sense, since we are actually changing things like the title apparence or the page geometry.
   - The title block should be typeset using `\maketitle`.
 The original `\maketitleabstract` is aliased to it.
-  - The `\keywords` commands is now a true standalone command that sets you keyword and not a mere formatting directive that goes in your abstract, though you should be able to keep using it as in the original template.
+  - The `\keywords` commands is now a true standalone command that sets you keyword and not a mere formatting directive that goes in your abstract, though you should be able to keep using it as in the original template<a href="#note1" id="noteref1">¹</a>.
   - The `\cite`, `\newcite` and `\shortcite` commands work as advertised, but I would advise to use the more explicit `\parencite` and `\textcite` and to avoid using `\shortcite`.

 ### Added